Does it Pay to Repay Your Debts?

 Despite this, it is clear there are very little benefits in terms of someone’s credit rating for them to enter the Debt Arrangement Scheme over using other remedies such as bankruptcy and Protected Trust Deeds.
 The same also applies in the rest of the UK in relation to other repayment options like Debt Management Plans and personal insolvency options like Individual Voluntary Arrangements.
-When someone defaults on their account, regardless of the reason, it remains on their credit record for 6 years, as does their payment history.Get Started
+When someone defaults on their account, regardless of the reason, it remains on their credit record for 6 years, as does their payment history.Get debt help today

 In addition to this, formal debt remedies like personal insolvency and the Debt Arrangement Scheme also strictly restrict how much someone can borrow whilst they are in a programme, so whether someone uses a debt relief or debt management remedy has little effect in this regard.

 However, where debt management solutions like the Debt Arrangement Scheme and Debt Management Plans do have advantages is that unlike types of personal insolvency, they do not require consumers to transfer an interest in their assets to trustees, and there is very little chance they will lose their home, providing they continue to pay their rent or their mortgages.